-As discussed in Section 3.7.3, "System of Accounts" of this report, there are four (4) accounts to facilitate and display the effects of alternative plans in the formulation of water resource projects while recognizing the importance of maximizing potential benefits relative to project costs.
+As discussed in Section 3.5.3, "System of Accounts" of this report, there are four (4) accounts to facilitate and display the effects of alternative plans in the formulation of water resource projects while recognizing the importance of maximizing potential benefits relative to project costs.
 These accounts are National Economic Development (NED), Environmental Quality (EQ), Regional Economic Development (RED), and Other Social Effects (OSE).

-The results from the "System of Accounts Analysis are provided in Table 3.9.
-No one plan maximized the benefits of all four (4) accounts.
-Plan NS-A maximized NED benefits, while the Warren River Upper Surge Barrier maximized RED benefits.
+The results from the "System of Accounts Analysis are provided in Table 3.14.
+Plan NS-A maximized NED benefits and the Warren River Upper Surge Barrier maximized RED benefits.
 The Providence Harbor structural alternative and nonstructural plans NS-A, and NS-C all received the highest scores for OSE benefits.
 The Providence Harbor structural alternative also received the highest score for EQ benefit.
 However, it was difficult to compare a localized plan, such as the Providence Harbor alternative, with the regional nonstructural plans.
-Although the Providence Harbor plan would provide environmental benefits, these benefits would only be experienced in the immediate vicinity of the Port.
-The nonstructural plans would produce minor environmental benefits throughout the entire region.
+Although the Providence Harbor plan would provide significant environmental benefits, these benefits would only be experienced in the immediate vicinity of the Port.
+The nonstructural plans would produce minor environmental benefits throughout the entire region, so the comparison of a structural and nonstructural plans provides limited insight when trying to compare the structural and nonstructural plans.